adhuham/ncit-ticketing-app/README.md

 - Enums were used to store Severity and Status detail as they often do not change.
 Built-in laravel enum casts were used.
 - Categories are stored on a seperate table and is related to the tickets table via a join.
 This ensures the extensibility of the system as it allows adding more categories when the need arise.
 - PHPUnit test is created to test ticket creation function

+## Roles and Permission
+- A separate table will be created for roles and permissions.
+Each role will have several permissions.
+- Users will be assigned roles.
+- Based on the role the user has, the relevant permissions will be taken into when authorizing.